chartmann1590/Sip-Bridge/README.md

 3. Check IMAP server and port settings
 4. Test endpoint: `GET /api/email/test`
 5. See [Email Integration Guide](docs/EMAIL_INTEGRATION.md) for details

+### Weather Not Working

+1. Verify OpenWeatherMap API key is configured in Settings
+2. Check that the API key is valid and has available quota
+3. Ensure location names are spelled correctly (e.g., "New York", "London,UK")
+4. Check Docker logs for weather API errors: `docker-compose logs | grep weather`
+5. Weather is automatically triggered when users ask about weather - no manual API calls needed
+6. Get a free API key at https://openweathermap.org/api

 ### Web Interface Not Loading